On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

-Now, add the vertices of $CC_{i,c,h(i,c)+2}$ to the bag of the parent of $i$, and continue this: each next clique is added to the next parent bag, until we add a clique to the bag of the parent of the parent of $i$ in $T$; name this node here $i''$.
+Now, add the vertices of $CC_{i,c,h(i,c)+2}$ to the bag of the parent of $i$, and continue this: each next clique is added to the next parent bag, until we add a clique to the bag of grandparent of $i$ in $T$; name this node here $i''$.
 Add a new bag incident to $i''$ and put $CC_{i,c,2N+r+5}$ in this bag (i.e., the last clique of the chain).
 Similar as at the start of the chain, fold the end of the chain (with possibly some additional new bags) such that a bag containing $CC_{i,c,2N+r+4}$ is adjacent to the bag with $CC_{i,c,2N+r+5}$.

 Finally, for each cluster gadget, add two new bags, with the first incident to the bag containing the respective clique.

 One easily verifies that this gives a tree partition of $H$.
 For bags outside the trunk, one easily observes that the size is at most $L$.
 Bags $i$ in the trunk contain a set $A_i$, and precisely $p(i)\cdot k$ cliques of the clique chains: for each path that counts for the bag, and each color class in $[1,k]$, we have one chain with one clique.
 Each of these cliques has size six or seven.
 Now, we can notice that a clique of size 7 corresponds to an edge $e_{j'}$ with endpoint in the class.
 This clique will be mapped to a node in the trunk that equals $i_{e_{j'}}$, if and only if this endpoint is chosen; otherwise, the clique will be mapped to a trunk node with distance less than $r$ to $i_{e_{j'}}$.
 Thus, there are two cases for a trunk node $i$: \begin{itemize} \item There is no edge $e_j$ with $i=i_{e_j}$.
 Then, a close observation of the clique chains shows that there are at most two clique chains with size 7 mapped to $i$.
 Indeed, the construction is such that each edge has its private interval, and affects the trunk both between $i$ and its parent $i'$, and between $i'$ and its parent $i''$. \item $i=i_{e_j}$.
 Now, at most one endpoint of $e_j$ is in the solution.
 The clique chain of the color class of that endpoint can have a clique of size 7 mapped to $i$.
 The `offset' of the clique chain for the color class of the other endpoint is such that there is a clique of size 6 for that chain at $i$. \end{itemize} In both cases, the total size of the bag at $i$ is at most $L$.
 Thus, the width of the tree partition is at most $L$.